Anthony Steen: Early life

-Anthony David Steen was born in July 1939 to Stephen Nicholas Steen (formerly Stein), one time Chairman and President of Smith & Nephew, and Jacqueline Annette, daughter of William (formerly Wolko or Woolf) Slavouski, a Russian fur and skin trader.
+Anthony David Steen was born in July 1939 to Stephen Nicholas Steen (formerly Stein), one time chairman and president of Smith & Nephew, and Jacqueline Annette, daughter of William (formerly Wolko or Woolf) Slavouski, a Russian fur and skin trader.
 He attended Westminster School and University College London where he gained an LLB.
 He became a barrister in 1962.

 Steen worked at the Bernhard Baron Settlement as a youth club leader with Sir Basil Henriques, an East London magistrate, from 1959 to 1967.
-Whilst at the Settlement, in 1964, he founded Task Force, an organisation to enable young people to help the elderly, and served as its Director from 1964 to 1968, employing 50 full-time staff.
+Whilst at the Settlement, in 1964, he founded Task Force, an organisation to enable young people to help the elderly, and served as its director from 1964 to 1968, employing 50 full-time staff.
 By 1967, Task Force had recruited 15,000 young volunteers, in their teens and twenties, from across London to help with over 7,000 vulnerable elderly and lonely people living within the 32 London boroughs.
 They offered practical work such as gardening, shopping, redecorating.
-Task Force worked with the majority of London boroughs and its units have, over the years, since been assimilated either within those local authorities' budgets or joined forces with existing NGOs working with the elderly.
+Task Force worked with the majority of London boroughs and its units have, over the years, since been assimilated either within those local authorities' budgets or joined forces with existing non-governmental organizations working with the elderly.
 The Task Force Trust was launched in 1974 to raise additional money for youth volunteering. he Trust continues to exist and is presently funding projects which link asylum-seekers with local communities.

-In 1963, Sir John Foster, then MP for Northwich, highlighted Steen's work in an Adjournment Debate in the House of Commons.
+In 1963, Sir John Foster, then MP for Northwich, highlighted Steen's work in an adjournment debate in the House of Commons.
 As a result, Christopher Chataway MP, a junior minister for education (from 1962 to 1964), offered government funding for Task Force.
 The subsequent government, under Prime Minister Harold Wilson, asked Steen to head up a national equivalent to Task Force.
 The Young Volunteer Force Foundation (YVFF) was launched in 1968 at 10 Downing Street, with the object of recruiting young people throughout the UK to tackle community and social problems, to encourage altruism, promote people to care for those less fortunate than themselves.
 YVFF employed around 100 young people.
-The Chairman was Selwyn Lloyd MP, a former Chancellor and Foreign Secretary, and the Vice-Chairmen were Jo Grimond MP, Leader of the Liberal Party, and Douglas Houghton MP, Chairman of the Labour Party.
+The chairman was Selwyn Lloyd MP, a former Chancellor and Foreign Secretary, and the Vice-Chairmen were Jo Grimond MP, Leader of the Liberal Party, and Douglas Houghton MP, Chairman of the Labour Party.
 Projects were launched in England, Scotland and Wales, resulting in greater community involvement and social awareness.
 The Young Volunteer Force was subsequently renamed the Community Development Foundation.
-Steen was its first Director, serving from 1968 to 1974.
+Steen was its first director, serving from 1968 to 1974.
 It was the largest organisation of its kind, and attracted over £1 million of government grant annually.